maplibre/maputnik/README.md

 - :link: Design your maps online at **http://maputnik.com/editor/** (all in local storage)
 - :link: Use the [Maputnik CLI](https://github.com/maputnik/editor/wiki/Maputnik-CLI) for local style development

+Mapbox has built one of the best and most amazing OSS ecosystems.
+A key component to ensure its longevity and independance is an OSS map designer.

 ## Documentation

 The documentation can be found in the [Wiki](https://github.com/maputnik/editor/wiki).
 You are welcome to collaborate!